Khama Rhino Sanctuary Camp, Botswana

 Khama Sanctuary Bird Hide

-We stopped at the bird hide a couple of times, and our experiences there, are a perfect example of how wildlife is unpredictable.
-And that’s part of the thrill.
+We stopped at the bird hide a couple of times, and our experiences there are perfect examples of how wildlife is unpredictable.
+And that’s part of the thrill … and frustrations.

-Our first time, we saw flocks of doves drinking from the waterhole, a couple of shaft-tailed whydahs, franklins and helmeted guinea fowl.
-While we watched the birds, whizzing in from scene left came two blue wildebeest.
+Our first time there, we saw flocks of doves drinking from the waterhole, a couple of shaft-tailed whydahs, franklins and helmeted guinea fowl.
+While we watched the birds, two blue wildebeest came whizzing into the waterhole.

 They rolled in the mud, spun around in circles and entertained us for ten minutes until they galloped off as quickly as they’d arrived.